top of page

 Hip Hop: Hip hop is a widely energetic and popular style of dance!
 Students are encouraged to express themselves and find freedom in the movement.
 Students will learn hip hop technique like popping, tutting, waving, gliding, and housing that is similar to popular music videos, television, and movies.
 At various points of the year, a "tricks" section will be added to classes to learn popular stalls, freezes, and hip hop acrobatic skills.

 Dance Team Prep: a specialty class offered seasonally or based on demand.
 A great class for any dancer interested in trying out for school or all-star teams.
-Students will be taught basic technical skills (leaps, jumps, turns) Various levels may be offered for middle school and high school expectations.
-One of our more difficult classes.
+Students will be taught basic technical skills (leaps, jumps, turns), hip hop tricks, kickline, and pom technique.
+Various levels may be offered for middle school and high school expectations.
+One of our more physically demanding classes....be prepared!

 LYRICAL: a class for our more experienced dancers, must have permission to take class.
 A sort of combination of ballet and jazz techniques, with more focus on emotional performance and story-telling behind movement.